fantasy of a broken heart

 Brooklyn, NY

-Photo by Eve Alpert
+Photo by Laura Brunisholz

-the fantasy of a broken heart began on these journeys, in moments stolen while wedged up between roommates and band members in overstuffed apartments and the cramped backseats of cars.
-The creative outlet of two working musicians, fantasy was first just Al and Bailey writing songs, using music to track the vicissitudes of their lives and relationships—with each other and the sprawling ecosystem of musicians of which they’re a part.
+Their musical project began on these journeys, in moments stolen while wedged up between roommates and band members in overstuffed apartments and the cramped backseats of cars.
+The creative outlet of two working musicians, fantasy was first just Al and Bailey writing songs, using music to track the vicissitudes of their lives and relationships—with each other and the sprawling matrix of musicians of which they’re a part.

 Al says that Bailey is the gas.
 They’re steering, maybe (sometimes) pressing lightly on the brakes.
 Indulge in their fantasy, put out your cigarette and pack your bags, or don’t, and come along for the ride.